Dharmaguptaka Vinaya

 “Sangha” is as above.

 If when the sangha carries out criticism and admonishment (against bhikkhunīs), another bhikkhunī instructs them thus: “Don’t live apart, you should live together!
 I’ve also seen other bhikkhunīs live closely together, behave badly together, have a bad reputation spread around, and hide each other’s offenses.
 Out of anger, the sangha instructs you to live apart,” the bhikkhunīs should admonish that bhikkhunī: “Venerable sister, don’t instruct other bhikkhunīs thus: ‘Don’t live apart.
 You should live together.
 I’ve also seen other bhikkhunīs be close together, behave badly together, have a bad reputation spread around, and hide each other’s offenses.
 Out of anger, the sangha instructs you to live apart.’
 Now there are really just these two bhikkhunīs, there are no others.
 (They) The Chinese text says “you”.* are close together, behave badly together, have a bad reputation, and hide each other’s offenses.
 If these bhikkhunīs live apart, they’ll grow in the Buddha’s dhamma, and live comfortably.
 Please give up this matter now.
 When you’re criticized by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the motion should be carried out.
-When the motion has been carried out, they should say: “Venerable younger sister, we have carried out the motion, the announcements are still left.
+When the motion has been carried out, they should say: “Venerable younger sister, we’ve carried out the motion, the announcements are still left.
 Please give up this matter.”
 If she follows this advice, it’s good.
 If not, the first announcement should be carried out.

 When the first announcement has been carried out, they should say: “We’ve carried out the motion and the first announcement, two announcements are still left.
 Please give up this matter.
 When you’re criticized and admonished by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the second announcement should be carried out.
-When the second announcement has been carried out, they should say: “Younger sister, we have carried out the motion and two announcements, one announcement is still left.
+When the second announcement has been carried out, they should say: “Younger sister, we’ve carried out the motion and two announcements, one announcement is still left.
 Please give up this matter.
 When you’re criticized and admonished by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, when third announcement has been carried out, it’s a saṅghādisesa.
 If she gives it up after the motion and two announcements, she commits three thullaccayas.
 If she gives it up after the motion and one announcement, she commits two thullaccayas.
 If she gives it up after the motion, she commits one thullaccaya.
 If she gives it up when the motion hasn’t yet been fully carried out, it’s a dukkaṭa.
 When, before the motion, she instructs them: “Don’t live apart.
 I’ve also seen other bhikkhunīs live together, behave badly together, have a bad reputation spread around, and hide each other’s offenses.
 Out of anger, the sangha instructs you to live apart,” all are dukkaṭas.
 If there’s such a bhikkhunī, and when the sangha criticizes and admonishes her, there’s a bhikkhu who instructs her: “Don’t give it up,” and if the sangha carries out the criticism, it’s a thullaccaya (for him).
 If they don’t carry out the criticism, it’s a dukkaṭa (for him).
 If a bhikkhunī instructs her: “Don’t give it up,” and if they carry out the criticism, it’s a thullaccaya (for her).
 If they don’t carry out the criticism, it’s a dukkaṭa (for her).

 For a bhikkhu, it’s a dukkaṭa.
 For a sikkhamānā, a sāmaṇera, and a sāmaṇerī, it’s a dukkaṭa.
 This is called “to commit”.